Dhruvpersonal84/Demo/README.md

 # Demo
-Here we will learn about the commands used in git
+Here we will learn about the commands used in git.